hubernikus/fast_obstacle_avoidance/README.md

 ## Introduction
 This work describes a Fast Obstacles Avoidance (FOA) which can be used, when the known input data is sampled (unstructured), or in the presence of many obstacles.
-The algorithm is able to input sampled data, as well as a desired velocity, and outputs the collision free velocity.
+The algorithm is able to input sampled data, as well as a desired velocity, and outputs the collision-free velocity.

 <p align="center">
 <img src="https://github.com/hubernikus/fast_obstacle_avoidance/blob/main/media/single_obstacle_avoidance_sampled.gif?raw=true"  width="550"></>